JessButler/grampian_shielding_ndl/README.md

 # People shielding from Coronavirus in NHS Grampian
-Work for NHS Grampian to understand people shielding (supported by the Health Foundation's Networked Data Lab and Scotland's Chief Scientist's Office)
+This is analysis for NHS Grampian to understand people shielding (supported by the Health Foundation's Networked Data Lab and Scotland's Chief Scientist's Office).
-Questions contact JessicaButler@abdn.ac.uk
+Questions please contact JessicaButler@abdn.ac.uk

 ## Demographics of patients shielding from COVID in Grampian